 “We need assistance and advice,” shared a school superintendent during a market research focus group, “not products.
 Right now, the only day-to-day energy information we receive is from people wanting to sell us something.”
 Another school superintendent added, “Being (organized as a) nonprofit is important, with the goal of saving schools money.”

-Research revealed a need for, and Iowa schools’ willingness to join, an association in order to gain access to energy knowledge, resources and services.
-This is why the Energy Association of Iowa Schools (EAIS) was created in December 2011.
+Research revealed a need for, and Iowa schools’ willingness to join, an association in order to gain access to unbiased energy knowledge, resources and services.
+Energy Association of Iowa Schools (EAIS) was created in December 2011.

 Board of Directors

-EAIS is a grassroots organization whose services are based on school-identified needs.
+EAIS is a non-profit, grassroots organization whose services are based on school-identified needs.
+We are 100% funded by member dues and matching funds from utilities.
 Five school superintendents, representing each of Iowa’s four congressional districts and one at-large, have committed to providing guidance on the EAIS board of directors:

 District 1 – Mary Jo Hainstock, Vinton-Shellsburg Community School District

-District 2 – Russ Reiter, Oskaloosa Community School District
+District 2 – Tim Hood, Keokuk Community School District

 District 3 – Willie Stone, Corning and Villisca Community School Districts